dunice-alkhutov/nltk-processing-file/README.md

 create_random_sample.py
 -----------
 There is help script `create_random_sample.py`
-It can create small sample file to test
+It can create small sample file from large file to test

 Usage:
 ```shell